Passaic County, New Jersey: County government

+Surrogate Zoila S. Cassanova (D, Wayne, 2026).

 The Passaic County Prosecutor is Camelia M. Valdes of Bloomingdale, who was appointed by Governor of New Jersey Jon S. Corzine in May 2009, and renominated by Governor Chris Christie in June 2015.
 Passaic County constitutes Vicinage 11 of the New Jersey Superior Court and is seated at the Passaic County Court House in Paterson; the Assignment Judge for Vicinage 11 is Ernest M. Caposela.
-Law enforcement at the county level is provided by the Passaic County Sheriff's Office and the Passaic County Prosecutor's Office, which occasionally assist local police forces with investigations and patrol efforts.
+Law enforcement at the county level is provided by the Passaic County Sheriff's Office and Passaic County Prosecutor's Office, which occasionally assist local police forces with investigations and patrol efforts.

 Federal representatives

 Three Congressional Districts cover the county, with most of the northern portion of the county in the 5th District, most of the southern portion of the county in the 9th District, and the central portion of the county in the 11th District.

 State representatives

 The 16 municipalities of Passaic County are represented by seven separate legislative districts.